The Story Behind the Book

 I went home and did some online research and found dozens of books for which she was the author's literary agent, and the authors were singing her praises.
 Not only that, she has written a number of books herself.
 So I wrote back, we set up a date for a phone call, and she spent over two hours explaining how the book publishing business works and answering my questions.

+The screening process for a prospective writer is rigorous, especially for a brand new author.
 I spent two months writing and rewriting book outlines and sample chapters and sent them to the publisher.
-A sample chapter came back with a critique that was almost as long as the chapter.
+One sample chapter came back with a critique that was almost as long as the chapter.
 Editors pull no punches.
 I said to myself "Who am I kidding?
 I can't do this."
 I tended to my wounds, talked to Barb (who was very encouraging), and rewrote the chapter.
+All of this is done with no guarantee of getting a contract offer.

 Most chapters took about 40-45 hours to put together, which included writing and rewriting plus getting all of the photos ready.
 I would write a chapter once or twice, send it to my editor, and she would work on it while I started the next chapter.
 Then she would send the first chapter back to me and I would work on it again while she went to work on the next chapter.
 Sometimes we had several chapters going at once.

 We started off doing a chapter a week the first month, picked up the pace as we moved along, and ended up cranking out 3 chapters a week the last month.
-We both put in long hours.
+We both put in long, long hours.
+I would get a text message at 2 or 3 AM, "Still up?
+I have a question about paragraph 4 on page xyz."
+And I would answer.

 When the last chapter was in, I breathed a sign of relief.
 I had a week off before the process of reviewing and rewriting began.
-I went through the entire book 4 more times with a team of three editors.
-Lots more rewriting, plus we had to trim the book down to size since I exceeded the goal of 368 pages by over 100 pages.
+I went through the entire book 4 more times with a team of three more editors.
+Lots more rewriting, plus we had to trim the book down to size since I exceeded the initial goal of 368 pages (which was eventually changed to 384).
 That process took three more months.

-A couple of weeks after the reviewing process was over, the finished files were off to the printer, and two weeks after that the book was in stock at major online bookstores.
+As chapters were finished they would go off to the printer.
+A couple of weeks after the reviewing process was over, the last few finished files were off to the printer.
+Two weeks after that the book was in stock at major online bookstores.

 Obviously, I am grateful for Barbara Doyen, my literary agent, and the editors I worked with: Jennifer Connolly, Tim Gallan, Jennifer Tebbe, and Caitlin Copple.